Frequently Asked Questions

 How long does a windshield repair typically take?

 We put a large emphasis on getting your vehicle in and out of the shop as quick as possible.
-Our goal is 2 hours from start to finish, although this timeline may vary depending on a few factors specific to your vehicle: High levels of body rust hidden behind the old windshield that need to be cleaned up, tight mouldings around the windshield causing the removal process to take longer or calibrating the camera in your vehicle’s windshield if it is equipped with Lane Departure Warning once the new windshield is in place.
+Our goal is 2 hours from start to finish.
+This timeline may vary depending on a few factors, which may include: body rust hidden behind the old windshield, tight mouldings and excessive urethane causing the removal process to take longer than usual, or calibrating the camera in your new windshield if it is equipped with a Lane Departure Warning System.

 How big of a rock chip is “too big” to be repaired?